 The Institutional Repository at UF (IR@UF) enables students to post a copy of their final honors project online, with a permanent link (or links) that they can include in online applications or résumés, social media, or emails to friend, colleagues, and family.

 Honors degree requirements vary by department, so be sure to check with your advisor and/or undergraduate coordinator to see whether your department requires you to submit your thesis or other project to the IR@UF.

-Be sure to talk to your advisor and/or undergrad coordinator about department specific guidelines.
+Be sure to talk to your thesis advisor and/or your department's Honors coordinator about department-specific guidelines.

-Department: Deadlines to submit your honors thesis/project to your department may affect your graduation.
+Department: Deadlines to submit your honors thesis/project to your department might affect your graduation.

 For research help, check in with your Subject Specialist Librarian.

 Department: Contact your advisor and/or your department's undergrad coordinator.

 Libraries: Contact the IR Team at MediatedSubmissions@uflib.ufl.edu or 352-294-3785.

 If necessary, a signed letter (or letters) of permission to quote or reproduce copyrighted material for all copyrighted material included beyond fair use (e.g. large portions of information or data where someone else holds the copyright).
 If you cannot get the answer you need from the copyright guide, you can email your question(s) to firstname.lastname@example.org.

 Please do not submit your Honors thesis or project until you have final approval of your work from your department.